cosmos/ibc/spec/ics-18-relayer-algorithms/README.md

 - Liveness properties of IBC should depend only on the existence of at least one correct, live relayer.
 - Relaying should be permissionless, all requisite verification should be performed on-chain.
 - Requisite communication between the IBC user and the relayer should be minimized.
-- Provision for relayer incentivization at the application layer should be considered.
+- Provision for relayer incentivization should be possible at the application layer.

 ### Technical Specification